 The Chapel was dedicated on May 22, 1971, the 3rd anniversary of the death of 1st Lt.
 David Westphall.
 It was the first major memorial created to honor the veterans of the Vietnam War, and inspired the establishment of the Vietnam Veterans Memorial in Washington D.C., which was completed over ten years later, in 1982.

-In 2004 the DWVF approached the state of New Mexico seeking another source of funding.
+In 2004 the DWVF – including Victor & Jeanne’s son Walter Westphall, the sole surviving founder of the Memorial – approached the state of New Mexico seeking another source of funding.
 Governor Bill Richardson saw the value in helping preserve this unique memorial and on Veterans Day 2005 the site became the Vietnam Veterans Memorial State Park.

 There were three conditions to this transfer.
-First, if the state ever decides to cease operating it as a state park, the site reverts to the DWVF.
+First, if the state ever decides to cease operating it, the site reverts to the DWVF.
 Second, the foundation didn’t want visitors to pay to visit the memorial.
-This is the only state park in New Mexico that does not charge a fee.
-The foundation assists the park with this budget shortfall through their fundraising efforts.
-Lastly, is the very unique condition that the chapel remains open 24 hours a day.
+Lastly, the very unique condition that the chapel must remain open 24 hours a day.
 When Doc Westphall was building the chapel, he began locking the doors at night.
-One morning when he returned he discovered a note had been scrawled on a piece of scrap plywood.
+One morning when he returned, he discovered a note had been scrawled on a piece of scrap plywood.
 It said, “Why did you lock the doors when I needed to come in?”
-Since then the doors have never been locked.
+Since then, the doors have never been locked.

-As a result of the partnership between the Foundation and State Parks, many renovations and improvements were completed.
+While under NM State Parks, the State completed several renovations and improvements.
 The amphitheater was the first of these.
 The Phase I project also included a new roof, stucco and furnace for the chapel.
 Phase II improvements for renovation of the Visitor Center were completed in 2010.
-On July 3, 2017, the Memorial was transferred from State Parks to the New Mexico Department of Veterans Services.
-New Mexico State Government made this change in order to put the Memorial under an agency that has the sole purpose of serving veterans.